greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

 ## <a id="topic_reg"></a>Installing and Registering the Module

-The `ltree` module is installed when you install Greenplum Database.
-Before you can use any of the data types, functions, or operators defined in the module, you must register the `ltree` extension in each database in which you want to use the objects:
+The `pgml` module is installed when you install Greenplum Database.
+Before you can use any of the data types, functions, or operators defined in the module, you must register the `pgml` extension in each database in which you want to use the objects:

 ```
-CREATE EXTENSION ltree;
+CREATE EXTENSION pgml;
 ```

 Refer to [Installing Additional Supplied Modules](../../install_guide/install_modules.html) for more information.

 ## <a id="UDF_summary"></a>User-Defined Functions

-The `postgresml` extension provides the following user-defined functions for accessing AI/machine learning models in VMware Greenplum:
+The `pgml` extension provides the following user-defined functions for accessing AI/machine learning models in VMware Greenplum:

 - `pgml.embed()` - Generates an embedding for the dataset
 - `pgml.transform()`: Applies a pre-trained transformer to process data